Family Estrangement and Family Constellations

 One of the most painful forms of estrangement occurs between parents and adult children.

-Parents may feel confused, heartbroken, rejected, or unable to understand why contact has been lost.
 Adult children may feel hurt, unseen, unsafe, misunderstood, or unable to continue the relationship in its previous form.

 Every situation is unique.
 Family Constellations does not assume that either parent or child is right or wrong.
 Instead, attention is directed toward the larger family dynamics that may be contributing to the separation.